karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-04-Handling-Low-Confidence-Scores-in-AI-Enhanced-Grading.md

 # Architecture Decision Record (ADR)

-## ADR 04: Handling Low Confidence Scores in AI-Enhanced Grading using Guardrails
+## ADR 04: Handling Low Confidence Scores in AI-Enhanced Grading

 ### Status
 - ACCEPTED

 ### Context
-As we integrate Generative AI into the certification process for grading exams and submissions, it is vital to establish a strategy for managing low confidence scores produced by the AI models, including guardrails where appropriate.
+As we integrate Generative AI into the certification process for grading exams and submissions, it is vital to establish a strategy for managing low confidence scores produced by the AI models.
 Low confidence scores may indicate uncertainty in evaluations and could lead to incorrect grading outcomes, impacting candidates’ careers and the credibility of the SoftArchCert certification.